FilecoinFoundationWeb/filecoin-foundation/apps/site/README.md

 console.log(decrypt("encrypted::X4asd..."))
 ```

-Alternatively, you can also manually grab the API key from the [Vercel dashboard](https://vercel.com/filecoin-foundations-projects/filecoin-foundation-site/settings/environment-variables) and manually paste it where the `%ENCRYPTION_ENDPOINT_ACCESS_KEY%` placeholder is in the `cmsEncryptionWidget.js` file.
+Alternatively, you can also manually grab the API key from the [Vercel dashboard](https://vercel.com/filecoin-foundations-projects/filecoin-foundation-site/settings/environment-variables) and manually paste it where the `%ENCRYPTION_ENDPOINT_ACCESS_KEY%` placeholder is in `cmsEncryptionWidget.js`.
 Just remember to undo the changes before committing.

 ## Creating Page Templates